How common is identity theft in Delaware? (2026 Update)

 - Medical Fraud: Request medical records, dispute charges with insurance companies

-- Real Estate/Mortgage Fraud: Alert title companies, mortgage servicers; may require attorney in Delaware's complex real estate market.
+- Real Estate/Mortgage Fraud: Alert title companies, mortgage servicers; may require attorney.
 Home title monitoring can help prevent future incidents

 - Employment Fraud: Contact employers where fraudulent employment occurred, file with Social Security Administration at SSA.gov